NikOrin/octo-movie-cat/README.md

 Just change that *DatabaseServer* value to whatever your server name is for your instance of SQL Server.

 ## Why did you make this?
 Just for fun and practicing end-to-end web API creation using ASP.NET.

+## Nuget Packages
+None so far.
+Considering AutoMapper for mapping of the DTO to contract stuff.